The new state-of-the-art facility will bolster research in advanced aviation technologies.

 “The Hangar represents the beginning of an ecosystem of flight research related to advanced air mobility (AAM) that we will grow with projects focused not just on core technologies but also on integrating large-scale prototype aircraft.
 This ecosystem will eventually include off-site flight test locations.

-We hope that our work in the Hangar will be a major enabler for bringing business activity and a new workforce in AAM to Georgia,” said Brian German, professor and co-director of Georgia Tech’s Center for Urban and Regional Air Mobility (CURAM).
+We hope that our work in The Hangar will be a major enabler for bringing business activity and a new workforce in AAM to Georgia,” said Brian German, professor and co-director of Georgia Tech’s Center for Urban and Regional Air Mobility (CURAM).

 During the groundbreaking ceremony, German provided details about the hangar's capabilities, the planned research slated for the facility, and the prospects of updated AE curriculum in electric aircraft propulsion.